Shinfield: History

 The village was named Shining Field, by the Anglo-Saxons, after the sparkling flood-waters which still often cover the meadows down by the Loddon on the Arborfield border.
 The manor was one of the many owned by Catherine of Aragon in Tudor times.
 She is said to have stayed there on occasion, possibly while visiting Reading Abbey.
 During the Civil War, Charles I is said to have stayed at Goodrest House (now part of Crosfields School).
 Later, the local church tower was blown to pieces by Parliamentary soldiers trying to oust a group of Royalists who were hiding there.
 The brick replacement can still be seen today.
 The church is the last resting place of the parents of author Mary Russell Mitford.

 RAF Shinfield Park was located in the north of the Parish and was the home of RAF Flying Training Command from 1940 until 1968.
 It then became the home of the Meteorological Office College from 1971 until 2002.
 The European Centre for Medium-Range Weather Forecasts (ECMWF) remains on the site though the rest has been converted to residential housing.
 The Cattle Breeding Centre operated at Shinfield from 1943 to 1991.

 The Thames Valley Science Park opened in 2018.
 Shinfield Studios, a film and television studio complex opened on the site in 2024.

 Transport

 The Shinfield Eastern Relief Road opened on 31 October 2017.
 It serves the Shinfield Campus of the University of Reading's Thames Valley Science Park.

 Shinfield is served by Reading Buses, routes 3 and 600.

 Institutions

-The Church of England parish church of St. Mary is a Grade I listed building, dating from the 12th century, but rebuilt in the fourteenth, and restored in 1857 by Sir Gilbert Scott.
+The Church of England parish church of St. Mary is a Grade I listed building, dating from the 12th century, but rebuilt in the fourteenth, and restored in 1857 by Sir George Gilbert Scott.

 Shinfield Baptist Church started in 1908, but was renamed in 2022 as the Shinfield Community Church.

 There are several nursery, infant and junior schools in the parish.